syamfarh/tp/docs/DeveloperGuide.md

     * 3a1.
 FAPro shows an error message:  “Sorry, that value is not accepted!
 Please specify the index of the person you would like to delete!
 It should be non-negative and within the address book!”

         Use case resumes at step 2.

+**Use case: Clone a person**

+**MSS**

+1. Financial Advisor requests to list persons
+2. FAPro shows a list of persons
+3. Financial Advisor requests to clone a specific person in the list
+4. FAPro clones the person

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+FAPro shows an error message:  “Sorry, that value is not accepted!
+Please specify the index of the person you would like to clone!
+It should be non-negative and within the address book!”

+        Use case resumes at step 2.

+* 4a.
+The given person has already been cloned.

+    * 4a1.
+FAPro shows an error message:  “A clone of this person already exists.
+To clone again, please edit the previous clone first or alternatively, clone the previous clone."

+        Use case resumes at step 2.

 **Use case: Find persons**